YouTwbey/Airlock-Client/README.md

 The Zomburittos have breached the Mess Hall!
 Complete your tasks as quickly as possible before the Zomburittos spread their infection once more!

 ## Anti-Cheat
-Airlock Client comes with its own 'Anti-Cheat' for your hosted vanilla lobbies.
+Airlock Client comes with its own 'Anti-Cheat' for your hosted lobbies.
 This prevents those pesky hackers from ruining your fun!

-Modded lobbies are not supported yet.

 # Credits